Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

 \paragraph{Results.} Table~\ref{tab:asd_main} (top) reports our ASD results on both val and test splits.
-The three naive baselines achieve very low ASD performance on both EgoCom~\citep{9200754} and EasyCom~\citep{donley2021easycom}, emphasizing the difficulty of the task.
+The three naive baselines {perform poorly} on both EgoCom~\citep{9200754} and EasyCom~\citep{donley2021easycom}, emphasizing the difficulty of the task.
 For both TalkNet~\citep{tao2021someone} and SPELL~\citep{min2022learning}, the unchanged backbone model generally performs better than the model without audio, showing that both vision and audio are required.
 Upgrading from monaural to binaural audio further boosts performance, as the model can now leverage both spatial and semantic information.
 Additionally using scene features lets the backbone explicitly match the scene area around the inferred source location with the face, and further improves ASD, especially for EgoCom, where the background scene changes more often.

-TLR~\citep{yang2020telling} and 2.5D-VS~\citep{gan2019self} improve the original models on EasyCom, but fare worse on the more challenging EgoCom, demonstrating the limitations of their pretrained features.
-Furthermore, 2.5D-VS outperforms TLR, emphasizing that fine-grained spatial correspondences are necessary.
+Among alternate {feature learning} methods, 2.5D-VS~\citep{gao20192}++, SSR~\citep{sato2022self-supervised}{++} and AV-MAE~\citep{georgescu2022audiovisual} consistently outperform TLR~\citep{yang2020telling} and 2.5D-VS~\citep{gan2019self}, and also the basic and enhanced backbones, showing that self-attention and higher model capacity {enhance feature quality.} {Besides,} 2.5D-VS outperforms TLR, and 2.5D-VS++ and AV-MAE generally outperform SSR{++}, {indicating that objectives that {promote reasoning} directly at the spectrogram level {improve} results.}

-Our model substantially outperforms all baselines for both models (TalkNet and SPELL) on both datasets.
-This shows that our method helps learn stronger spatial features for ASD, which are both backbone- and dataset-agnostic.
-Besides, our improvement over the baselines using alternate pretrained features, ndicates that merely predicting spatial alignment (TLR) or doing audio-visual binauralization (2.5D-VS) isn't enough for ASD, especially on the more challenging EgoCom dataset.
+Our model substantially outperforms all baselines---{including the SOTA AV representation learning methods---}for both backbones (TalkNet and SPELL) on both datasets.
+This shows that our method learns stronger spatial features that are both backbone- and dataset-agnostic.
+In contrast, methods developed for exocentric settings {with more stationary cameras} (such as TLR and 2.5D-VS) rely more on the global visual context and seem to struggle in our setting, {where the camera moves frequently and the sound source leaves the field of view.} Finally, our improvement over {2.5D-VS++,} SSR{++} and AV-MAE, which use similar encoders as ours, disentangles the benefits of our masking strategy and model design from those of the model capacity.